APTrust/userguide/docs/registry/rest_api.md

+---
+description: >-
+  Get an API key and connect to the read-only APTrust Registry REST API to query objects, files, PREMIS events, and work items.
+---

 # Registry REST API

 The Registry REST API enables you to programmatically query information about intellectual objects, files, premis events, and work items.